chocolate-doom/chocolate-doom/README.md

 ## News

+### Crispy Doom 5.10.3

+Crispy Doom 5.10.3 is currently under development.

+**New Features and Improvements**

+ * The translucency map is now always recalculated and no more loaded from a file or lump.
+ * Autoload directories are now also supported for "sideloaded" PWADs - i.e. nerve.wad, masterlevels.wad and sigil.wad (thanks @Raddatoons).

+**Bug Fixes**

+ * Rendered sector lightlevels are now saved in savegames if they are different from the logical lightlevels, fixing a regression intruduced with A11Y support (thanks Alaux).
+ * The green color translation range has been fine-tuned so that light-blue isn't preferred over green anymore (thanks maxmanium).
+ * The CMake build system has been updated for A11Y (thanks @vanfanel).

+Crispy Doom 5.10.3 is based on Chocolate Doom 3.0.1 and has merged all changes to the Chocolate Doom master branch up to commit [`3524a67d`](https://github.com/chocolate-doom/chocolate-doom/commit/3524a67dd3c7d48a172c83d3ae170a7176fb3cfa).

 ### Crispy Doom 5.10.2

 Crispy Doom 5.10.2 is released on Aug 10, 2021.
 It is a minor release introducing basic accessibility features and accumulated fixes since the previous release.